openconfig/featureprofiles/feature/policy_forwarding/encapsulation/otg_tests/encap_gre_ipv4/README.md

 *  All traffic received on ATE Port 3.
 *  No packet loss when forwarding.

+### PF-1.1.5: Verify PF GRE DSCP copy to outer header for IPv4 traffic
+Generate traffic on ATE Port 1 from IPV4-SRC1 source for every DSCP value in [0, 8, 16, 24, 32, 40, 48, 56]

+Verify:

+*  All traffic received on ATE Port 2 GRE-encapsulated.
+*  Outer GRE IPv4 header has same marking as ingress non-encapsulated IPv4 packet.

+### PF-1.1.6: Verify PF GRE DSCP copy to outer header for IPv6 traffic
+Generate traffic on ATE Port 1 from IPV6-SRC1 for every IPv6 TC 8-bit value [0, 32, 64, 96, 128, 160, 192, 224]

+Verify:

+*  All traffic received on ATE Port 2 GRE-encapsulated.
+*  Outer GRE IPv4 header has DSCP match to ingress IPv6 TC packet.

+### PF-1.1.7: Verify MTU handling during GRE encap
+Generate traffic on ATE Port 1 from IPv4 sources with frame size of 4000 with DF-bit set.

+Verify:

+*  DUT generates "Fragmentation Needed" message back to ATE source.

 ## OpenConfig Path and RPC Coverage